jbratcher/avante-experimental-portfolio/README.md

-# Gulp Live Reload Dev Environment

-Avante - An experimental portfolio theme
+# Avante - An experimental portfolio theme

 Avante takes a minimalist, flat design approach to the modern portfolio site.